b2renger/Harmonicizer/README.md

+TODO
+- make it work to be served from github pages  and used as a pwa
+- move order of each section in the main interface
+- revamp synth and arpegiator section
+  -fix hotswappin synth
+	- prevent scrolling when manipulatng adsr (needs check on mobile)
+	- add a tap delay synched to the bpm
+	- check synth control that are actually realtime

+- add a performance section to improvize melodies
+- export / import in json

+--

 I want to buil a web app called Harmonicizer.

 The goal is to create and compose musical chord progression and to explore it.